+Sanne Derks (b.1979) is an independent documentary photojournalist and National Geographic Explorer, currently based between the Netherlands and Cuba.
 She focuses mainly on social documentary, preferably in Latin America, with a focus on climate-change resilience, water- housing- and human-rights.
-Her work is published in international media such as the New York Times, the Guardian, El País and Al Jazeera.
-She has been a Member of Women Photograph since 2018, a Robert Bosch Fellow since 2019 and a National Geographic Explorer since 2021.
+Her work is published in international media such as the New York Times, Washington Post, National Geographic, the Guardian and El País.
+She is a member of Women Photograph, an Eddie Adams alumni, a IWMF-grantee and an European Journalism Fund Fellow.

 She implements anthropological themes and methods in her photography practice.
 Due to her background, she has an indefinite curiosity to understand what people moves and what meaning they attribute to their living conditions.
-Next to a Ph.D. in Cultural Anthropology and Gender Studies, she holds a Master in the Psychology of Culture and Religion (2003) and worked as a Psychology teacher.
+Next to a Ph.D. in Cultural Anthropology and Gender Studies (2009), social inequality and Marian devotion in Bolivia, she holds a Master in the Psychology of Culture and Religion (2003) and worked as a Psychology teacher.
+After a posgraduate in Photojournalism at the Universidad Autónoma Barcelona (2016) she started her career in international documentary photography.

 AWARDS, GRANTS, MENTIONS AND WORKSHOPS